Offering to the Storm

-Offering to the Storm (Ofrenda a la tormenta) is a 2020 crime thriller film directed by Fernando González Molina, written by Luiso Berdejo and Dolores Redondo and starring Marta Etura, Leonardo Sbaraglia and Paco Tous.
+Offering to the Storm (Ofrenda a la tormenta) is a 2020 crime thriller film directed by Fernando González Molina, written by Luiso Berdejo and Dolores Redondo starring Marta Etura, Leonardo Sbaraglia and Paco Tous.
 It is the third and final installment in the Baztán Trilogy, following The Invisible Guardian and The Legacy of the Bones.
+The first two films in trilogy were also adapted from Redondo's novels.

-Plot
+Premise

 Inspector Amaia Salazar confronts the origins of her nightmares as she unfolds the darkest secrets of the Baztán valley.

 Cast

 Release

 Offering to the Storm was released on July 24, 2020 on Netflix.